dominikstrb/brrr/README.md

 The default sound is, appropriately, "BRRR", by Gucci Mane.
 The package also features two other iconic Guwop sounds: "'S GUCCI" (`skrrrahh(25)`) and "YEAAAHHH" (`skrrrahh(27)`).
 Gucci's glow up is a daily inspiration in 2017, and BRRR would not be icey without him.

 (`skrrrahh()` is spelled with three R's and two H's, according to the canonical [Genius.com](https://genius.com/12737380).
-I will not budge on this.)
+Just like Brooke, I will not budge on this.)